OpenEvalProject/evals/manuscripts/elife-73346/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00js3aw79 Bioarchaeology Laboratory, Jilin University Changchun China
+1. Bioarchaeology Laboratory, Jilin University Changchun China ([ROR:00js3aw79](https://ror.org/00js3aw79))
 2. Key Laboratory of Animal Genetics, Breeding and Reproduction of Shaanxi Province, College of Animal Science and Technology, Northwest A&F University Yangling China
-3. https://ror.org/034ds6p31 Heilongjiang Provincial Institute of Cultural Relics and Archaeology Harbin China
+3. Heilongjiang Provincial Institute of Cultural Relics and Archaeology Harbin China ([ROR:034ds6p31](https://ror.org/034ds6p31))
 4. Shaanxi Provincial Institute of Archaeology Xi’an China
-5. https://ror.org/034ds6p31 Ningxia Institute of Cultural Relics and Archaeology Yinchuan China
+5. Ningxia Institute of Cultural Relics and Archaeology Yinchuan China ([ROR:034ds6p31](https://ror.org/034ds6p31))
-6. https://ror.org/01mkqqe32 College of Earth and Environmental Sciences; MOE Key Laboratory of Western China's Environmental Systems, Lanzhou University Lanzhou China
+6. College of Earth and Environmental Sciences; MOE Key Laboratory of Western China's Environmental Systems, Lanzhou University Lanzhou China ([ROR:01mkqqe32](https://ror.org/01mkqqe32))
-7. https://ror.org/02feahw73 Centre d’Anthropobiologie et de Génomique de Toulouse (CAGT), CNRS UMR 5288, Université de Toulouse, Université Paul Sabatier, Toulouse, France Toulouse France
+7. Centre d’Anthropobiologie et de Génomique de Toulouse (CAGT), CNRS UMR 5288, Université de Toulouse, Université Paul Sabatier, Toulouse, France Toulouse France ([ROR:02feahw73](https://ror.org/02feahw73))

 † Corresponding author

 ## Abstract

 The exceptionally rich fossil record available for the equid family has provided textbook examples of macroevolutionary changes.
 Horses, asses, and zebras represent three extant subgenera of Equus lineage, while the Sussemionus subgenus is another remarkable Equus lineage ranging from North America to Ethiopia in the Pleistocene.
-We sequenced 26 archaeological specimens from Northern China in the Holocene that could be assigned morphologically and genetically to Equus ovodovi , a species representative of Sussemionus .
+We sequenced 26 archaeological specimens from Northern China in the Holocene that could be assigned morphologically and genetically to Equus ovodovi, a species representative of Sussemionus.
 We present the first high-quality complete genome of the Sussemionus lineage, which was sequenced to 13.4× depth of coverage.
 Radiocarbon dating demonstrates that this lineage survived until ~3500 years ago, despite continued demographic collapse during the Last Glacial Maximum and the great human expansion in East Asia.
 We also confirmed the Equus phylogenetic tree and found that Sussemionus diverged from the ancestor of non-caballine equids ~2.3–2.7 million years ago and possibly remained affected by secondary gene flow post-divergence.
 We found that the small genetic diversity, rather than enhanced inbreeding, limited the species’ chances of survival.
 Our work adds to the growing literature illustrating how ancient DNA can inform on extinction dynamics and the long-term resilience of species surviving in cryptic population pockets.

 ## Introduction